DOI10.47051/NEWJ6535

 Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..5,7 Tropidophis taczanowskyi is included in this category because the species is widely distributed and occurs over an area of the Amazonian slopes of the Andes that holds large areas of continuous unspoiled forest.
 Based on the most recent maps of vegetation cover of the Amazon basin,8 the majority (~80%) of the species’ forest habitat in Ecuador is still standing.
 In Ecuador, T. taczanowskyi occurs in the Cerro Plateado Biological Reserve and in the Podocarpus National Park.
 The most important threat to the long-term survival of some populations of this species is habitat destruction due to the expansion of the agricultural frontier, the construction of roads, and mining activities.5

-Distribution: Tropidophis taczanowskyi is native to the Amazonian slopes of the Andes, as well as some inter-Andean valleys, in southern Ecuador and northern Peru.
-The species has been recorded at elevations between 1845 and 3047 m (Fig. 2).
+Distribution: Tropidophis taczanowskyi is native to the Amazonian slopes of the Andes, as well as some inter-Andean valleys, in southern Ecuador (Fig. 2) and northern Perú.

 Distribution of Tropidophis taczanowskyi in Ecuador